 Puerto Natales is a hub where trekkers prepare to trek and camp in Torres Del Paine National Park.
 It’s an exciting place as everyone is either stoked about starting an intrepid personal challenge, or feeling pumped and triumphant as they have just finished one.

 The thing many overlook, however, is that the town is actually quite nice within itself.
 It has a beautiful dock for enjoying sunsets and few great bars to hang out and meet other intrepid travellers.
 Erratic Rock is a great hub for sorting your kit and they host a meeting every day at 3 o’clock that helps you prepare for your adventure.
+There are a couple of nice hostels in Puerto Natales too, where you can rest your head and recharge before your next adventure.

 Now don’t get me wrong, I love camping and cooking meals in the wild, but you might want to use Puerto Natales as somewhere to get a big send off meal before you have to carry everything you want to eat.